chrisdigity/mochitoolkit/readme/maddr.md

 | -a, --address [file] | Set Address file to use |
 | -f, --full | Display full Mochimo Address |
 | -i, --isitstack | Check Address file against default maddr.dat |

+### Mentions
+ - Thanks to AcroTiger for one liner posted in the Mochimo Official [Discord](https://discord.gg/G8YVFMt) to pull hex address from address files.